jjsch-dev/filament_dryer_rp2040/README.md

 # 3D Filament Dryer
-The dehumidifier presented in this project uses Arduino modules as humidity and temperature sensors, mosfets and rep rap printer heat beds to heat and dry wet filaments.
-This improves the quality and durability of the prints.
-Due to the RAM memory limitations of the Arduino Nano, the Raspberry Pi Pico was chosen which has more RAM and flash memory.
+This project is a dehumidifier for 3D printer filaments that uses Arduino and Raspberry Pi modules.
+It heats and dries wet filaments to improve the quality and durability of your prints.
+It also has some cool features such as:

+-A slow temperature ramp that prevents thermal shock and damage to the filaments.
+-A heater temperature monitor that protects the equipment from overheating.
+-A spool turn counter that tracks how much filament you have used or left.
+-A PWM controller that turns on and off the heater based on the spool rotation speed.
+-A PWM cut timer that stops the heater after a certain time period for safety reasons.
+-A lid sensor that shuts off the heater when you open the lid to access the filaments.
+-An auto-tuning algorithm that adjusts the PID constants for optimal temperature control.
+-A USB interface that plots the graph of the system response and allows firmware updates.

+The project uses a Raspberry Pi Pico instead of an Arduino Nano because it has more RAM and flash memory, which are needed for storing data and running complex algorithms.

 ![alt text](images/prototype-front.png)